Safeguard Documentation Center

 Design principles

 • Least privilege by default.
-Only the curated default set is on out of the box; everything else is opt-in per tenant.
+Only the 10-tool core loop is on out of the box; everything else — billing, account, notifications, admin CRUD, the consoles, and more — is opt-in per tenant, and any default can be switched off.

 • Tenant isolation.
 Enabled-tool resolution is scoped to your tenant, organization, and product context — one workspace's configuration never affects another's.